decentraland/documentation/content/creator/sdk7/3d-essentials/3d-model-animations.md

 You can also use `Animator.stopAnims()`  at any time to explicitly set the posture back to the first frame in the animation.

 {{< hint warning >}}
-**📔 Note**   Resetting the posture is an abrupt change.
+**📔 Note**:  Resetting the posture is an abrupt change.
 If you want to make the model transition smoothly tinto another posture, you can either:
 {{< /hint >}}

     - apply an animation with a `weight` property of 0 and gradually increase the `weight`